iankressin/eql/docs/query.md

 GET * FROM tx WHERE block = latest ON eth
 ```

-## Event Log Queries
+## Event Logs

 ### Identifiers
-Different from transactions, blocks and accounts, logs doesn't have a global identifier, instead they are stored in a vector inside of a transaction receipt, therefore in order to fetch logs, we need to specify a combination of fields to filter the logs by.
+Unlike transactions, blocks, and accounts, logs don't have a global identifier.
+Instead, they are stored in a vector inside a transaction receipt.
+Therefore, to fetch logs, you need to specify a combination of fields to filter them.

 The filtering is done using the `WHERE` clause, which is explained in more detail [below](#where-clause).

-The log queries are mapped to the `eth_getLogs` JSON-RPC method, which requires either a block number or a block range to be specified.
+Log queries are mapped to the `eth_getLogs` JSON-RPC method, which requires either a block number or a block range to be specified.

-> Log queries do not support list of blocks
+> Note: Log queries do not support lists of blocks

-> Log queries do not support comparison operators.
-The only supported operator is `=`.
+> Note: Log queries only support the `=` operator for comparisons

 ### Examples
 #### Fetching logs using topic and address